Diplodocus: Description

 Among the best-known sauropods, Diplodocus were very large, long-necked, quadrupedal animals, with long, whip-like tails.
 Their forelimbs were slightly shorter than their hind limbs, resulting in a largely horizontal posture.
-The skeletal structure of these long-necked, long-tailed animals supported by four sturdy legs have been compared with cantilever bridges.
-In fact, D. carnegii is currently one of the longest dinosaurs known from a complete skeleton, with a total length of 24–26 m.
+The skeletal structures of these long-necked, long-tailed animals supported by four sturdy legs have been compared with cantilever bridges.
+D. carnegii is one of the longest dinosaurs known from a complete skeleton, with a total length of 24–26 m.
 Modern mass estimates for D. carnegii have tended to be in the 12–14.8 MT range.
+The type specimen CM 84 has been estimated at 26 m in length.

 No skull has ever been found that can be confidently said to belong to Diplodocus, though skulls of other diplodocids closely related to Diplodocus (such as Galeamopus) are well known.
 The skulls of diplodocids were very small compared with the size of these animals.
 Diplodocus had small, 'peg'-like teeth that pointed forward and were only present in the anterior sections of the jaws.
 Its braincase was small, and the neck was composed of at least 15 vertebrae.